Manuel Antonio National Park (Central Pacific Coast)

-The Manuel Antonio National Park is quite small with only 682 hectares however it epitomizes everything you want to see: stunning beaches, a magnificent setting with islands offshore, lush rainforest laced with a network of easy to walk trails, and wildlife galore.
+The Manuel Antonio National Park is actually quite small with only 682 hectares, however, it epitomizes many things you might want to see.
+Stunning beaches, a magnificent setting with islands offshore, lush rainforest with a network of easy trails, and wildlife galore.
 The nearby sport fishing town of Quepos has the quaint heritage of its maker, the United Fruit Company.
-It boasts enough nightlife for the young and not so young to “salsa” until the small hours of the morning at local discotheques While Manuel Antonio relatively remains an eco-friendly area, dining and nightlife are among the best of any beach destination in Costa Rica.
-At Tachiz Travel we can arrange for an abundance of nearby bilingual guided adventures which promise to keep you busy every day of your stay if you wish.
+It boasts enough nightlife for the young and not so young to “salsa” until the small hours of the morning at local discotheques.
+While this remains a mostly eco-friendly area, dining and nightlife are among the best of any beach destination in Costa Rica.
+Nearby bilingual guided adventures could keep you busy every day of your stay if you wish.

 Weather: The average annual temperatures range from 31.7°C (89°F) on the coast to 16.7°C (62°F) inland.
 It rains more from May through June & September through November with noticeably drier days during the rest of the year.

 Approximate driving distances to Manuel Antonio (deduct 1 hour if going to Jaco): From San Jose 3 hours.
 From Monteverde 3 and a half hours.
 From Arenal 5 hours.
 From Jaco 1 hour.
 From Guanacaste 5 to 6 hours.